-At the time of this writing, Storage Migration Service is in the first release, Microsoft is working to add additional features in the near future such as:
+At the time of this writing, Storage Migration Service is in the second release, Microsoft is working to add additional features shortly such as:

-- Data analysis, reporting, and governance.
-This is interesting, but it will require to have an agent installed on the source server.
+> Data analysis, reporting, and governance.
+This is interesting, but it will require having an agent installed on the source server.

 Thank you for reading my blog.